More than 100 immigrants detained at an illegal after-hours nightclub in Colorado

 An undisclosed number of guns were seized, he said.

-“Nothing good ever happens after 3 a.m.,” the DEA's Rocky Mountain Division posted on the social platform X.
+Trump posted a link to the DEA video of the raid on his social media site, Truth Social.
+“A big Raid last night on some of the worst people illegally in our Country — Drug Dealers, Murderers, and other Violent Criminals, of all shapes and sizes,” the president wrote.

 Pullen estimated more than 200 people were inside the nightclub.
-Also among those detained were a dozen active-duty military members who either were patrons or working as armed security.
-Some patrons were arrested on undisclosed outstanding warrants, Pullen said.
+Among them were more than a dozen active-duty military members who either were patrons or working as armed security.
+He said the DEA will consult with the Army's Criminal Investigation Division to determine the next steps involving the service members.
+In addition, some patrons were arrested on undisclosed outstanding warrants, Pullen said.

-U.S. Attorney General Pam Bondi said on X that "as we approach his 100 days in office @POTUS Trump's directive to make America safe again is achieving results!"

 Pullen did not specify the countries where the detained immigrants were from.

-Note: This story was first published on April 27, 2025.
-It was updated on April 28, 2025 to correct comments by Jonathan Pullen.
-He said the DEA will work with the Army in connection with the service members who were present either as patrons at the club or employed as security.
-He did not say active-duty military members were among those detained.